I must tell you guys, these are the best Perfect Chocolate Truffles !! I can certainly vouch and all of them were gone with the wind one evening !!

 Storing & Serving

 - These Chocolate truffles should be kept in an airtight container in the fridge.
 Dust a little extra cocoa powder with a tea strainer before serving to freshen them up.
-You can also keep the truffles in indivisual paper cases .
+You can also keep the truffles in individual paper cases .

 Notes